General Conditions of Carriage About the General Conditions of Carriage

 Days mean the calendar days that include the seven days of the week, it being understood that in the event of notice being issued, the dispatch day is not included and that, in order to determine the validity of a Ticket, the date of Ticket issue or the flight departure date are not counted.

-Denied Boarding the refusal of any Passenger to carry on a flight, although the Passenger reported himself prior to boarding according to article 3, paragraph 2 of the EU Regulation 261/2004, without the deny boarding is being based on reasonable grounds that have to do with reasons regarding health, safety or security or inadequate travel documentation.
+Denied Boarding means the refusal to carry a Passenger on a flight, although the Passenger presented himself prior to boarding according to article 3, paragraph 2 of EU Regulation 261/2004, except where there are reasonable grounds for the denial such as reasons of health, safety, security or inadequate travel documentation.

 Designator Code means the code issued by IATA, which identifies each carrier using two or more alphabetical, numerical or alphanumeric characters and that is shown amongst others on the Ticket.